-If you’re living from pay cheque to pay cheque and can’t seem to break the cycle, chances are you’re not alone, dear millennial.
-In fact, it may not have even been bad shopping habits that landed you here.
-Whether it’s an underpaying job, or a weekly rent payment that is far from sensible, in the words of financial adviser, from Honest Money, Jacqui Park: “There’s no time like the present” to stop spending frivolously and start saving.
-But before you downsize, start a side-hustle, or, cut up the credit cards; it’s worth noting the basics of saving, so when you do decide to forgo life’s little luxuries you are able to make the most of it.
+If you’re living from paycheck to paycheck and can’t seem to break the cycle, then you’re not alone.
+Whether it’s an underpaying job or exorbitant rent holding you back, according to financial adviser from Honest Money, Jacqui Park, “There’s no time like the present” to stop spending frivolously and start saving.
+But before you downsize, start a side hustle, or cut up the credit cards, it’s worth noting the basics of saving, so when you do decide to forgo life’s little luxuries you can make the most of it.

 We asked Park for her back-to-basics training on getting serious with our savings accounts.
 Read on for her wealth of knowledge.

 How should we start preparing a savings plan?

-If you’re serious about it, you need to look at your whole money picture, including your behaviour.
+If you’re serious about it, you need to look at your whole money picture, including your behavior.
 This isn’t about budgeting.
 The best spreadsheet or fiddly budgeting app will have zero impact if you don’t know the full story and you don’t take action.

 - The first step is to know where you’re at.
 How much do you have in assets?
 In debt?

 - Then, look at your flows.
 How much is coming in after tax?
 How much is going out?
 What are you spending on?
 Reality check: What are you spending too much on?
 Look at the last three months to get a handle on your patterns.

 - Next up is to specify your goals.
 Is it a holiday or a career break?
 Know how much you need, and by when.
 Always include retirement, as well as a buffer fund.

 Figure out what you need to put aside every week to hit those goals while also living well!
 We call this your spendable, and it’s that first domino in the plan.
 If you stick to it, the rest of your money life is likely to fall into place.